tanhaien/tanhaien/README.md

 AI researcher and engineer working at the intersection of Agentic AI, Agent Harness, and LLM OS.
 I specialize in integrating business systems with AI agents and building optimized agentic workflows.
 I also build and maintain my own Agent OS — a unified harness with a standardized agentic coding workflow (SDLC).
 I previously specialized in optimizing and deploying SLM/VLM/ASR/TTS models on resource-constrained edge devices — from smart vehicles to IoT sensors.
 Published in IEEE Access, RIVF, PIMRC, and more.

-- 🧠 AI Engineer @ FPT Software AI Center + Mimosa Technology Ltd (Agentic AI, Agent Harness, LLM OS)
+- 🧠 AI Engineer @ FPT Software AI Center
 - 🔭 Research: LLMs, Foundation Models
 - 🤝 Open to collaborate on: Agentic AI, EdgeAI, Optimization